chipzoller/hugo-clarity/README.md

 - Searching outside a section will search the entire site.

      For example, with the above setup, searching from the homepage will produce results from the entire site.

+### Pinning Featured Posts

+This allows you to show the featured posts at the top of the post list.

+Using the site configuration option `pinFeatured` to enable/disable it, and the option `numberOfPinnedPosts` to control how many posts to be pinned.